joeclark-phd/data-engineers-manual/manuscript/chapter01.md

 The term **metadata** is often defined as "data about data" although I think "information about data" is more accurate.
-What it means is that, instead of just storing the data, the database can also inform its users about what the data is.
+What it means is that, instead of just storing the data, the database can also inform its users about what the data *is*.
 If the data is `4809650024`, the metadata may be `Professor Clark's phone number`.
 There are many types of databases and therefore many types of metadata---we will explore these more beginning in chapter 3---but the point is that users of a database can make some sense